Pick a value

 Living wages are a human right.
 Everyone should receive a wage that covers his or her basic needs, yet the wages earned by the people who make your clothes are not liveable.

 Despite decades of talk about living wages, workers have seen little action.
 We need a new normal.
 We need to change the industry.

 Our message to brands is simple: Get more money to the people who make your products.
 Now.

-Our groundbreaking Labour Minute Calculators and other tools help brands, suppliers, trade unions and others understand how increasing wages will affect product costs.
+Our groundbreaking Fair Price App and other tools help brands, suppliers, trade unions and others understand how increasing wages will affect product costs.
 Such understanding is uncommon in the garment industry.
 Brands and factory owners alike are often surprised to find that it is possible to increase wages and still compete in this cutthroat industry.